The Authentic Plover Castle

 Matsue Castle is a fortified monument surrounded by moats, located in Matsue city in Shimane prefecture, western Japan.
 Matsue Castle is one of the last twelve authentic Japanese castles in the country.
 The preserved main keep is the symbol of the city and the only remaining in Sanin area.

 The castle was designed a National Treasure of Japan in 2015.
 The dark color of the wood is due to a dye made from unripe kaki left macerating for five years.
+It was nicknamed "Plover Castle" (Chidori-jo) due to the peculiar structure of its roofs, whose ends go upwards and remind of the shape of the bird’s spread-out wings.
 It is naturally possible to visit the castle and its surroundings.

 A vast park

 Matsue Castle is located in a vast sixteen hectares wooded park, also home to several Shinto shrines.
 A bridge over the moat marks the entrance to the site, in the charming scenery of a sacred island.
 History amateurs will be thrilled by this beautiful approach immersing visitors in a historical yet lively setting.

 The first noticeable construction is a green-colored Western-style house, built for the Emperor during Meiji Era and named Kounkaku.
 It was used as a reception place and a guesthouse for distinguished visitors.